Commitment Gap via Correlation Gap: Combinatorial Selection with Costly Information

 Combinatorial Selection with Costly Information is defined over $n$ alternatives and a downwards-closed feasibility constraint $\feas\subseteq 2^{[n]}$.
 The costly information component reflects the fact that the value of each alternative $i\in [n]$ is not known a priori and must be learned through a sequence of costly actions.
 This learning process is formalized as a Markov decision process (MDP) $\mc_i$.

 An MDP $\mc$ is defined over a set of states $\Omega$; each state $s\in \Omega$ admits a set of actions $a\in A(s)$ and we use $c(a)$ to denote their costs.
 Taking an action $a\in A(s)$ from a state $s\in \Omega$ results in a random transition to a new state $s'\in \Omega$ according to some known distribution $\Pi(s,a)$.
-We assume that all MDPs are DAGs, i.e. it is not possible for any random walk in the MDP to contain cycles.
-Therefore, the MDPs necessarily contain sink (a.k.a. terminal) states, the set of which we denote as $T\subseteq \Omega$; each terminal state $t\in T$ has an associated value $v(t)$.
+We assume that all MDPs contain a (non-empty) set of terminal states $T\subseteq \Omega$ that are sink states, i.e. no more actions can be taken as soon as these states are reached; each terminal state $t\in T$ has an associated value $v(t)$.
 Finally, we use $\inst = (\feas,\mset)$ to denote the CICS instance where $\mset = (\mc_1,\cdots,\mc_n)$ is the collection of the underlying MDPs, one for each alternative $i\in [n]$.

 Let $\inst = (\feas,\mset)$ be any CICS instance.
 A policy $\pol$ for $\inst$ is a sequential algorithm that will eventually accept a subset of the MDPs and halt, collecting a reward, while suffering a loss for all the costly actions that it will take during this process.
 At any point in time, each MDP occupies one of its states, and only MDPs that occupy terminal states can be accepted; the algorithm is allowed to advance the state of an MDP through an available action by paying the corresponding cost.
 Formally, the state of $\pol$ is initialized at $s:=(\sigma_1,\cdots , \sigma_n)$ where each $\sigma_i\in \Omega_i$ is a pre-specified ``root'' state for the $i$-th MDP.
-Then, at every step, $\pol$ proceeds to take one of two options: \begin{enumerate} \item Pick an index $i\in [n]$ such that $s_i$ is a non-terminal state and an action $a_i\in A_i(s_i)$.
+Then, at every step, policy $\pol$ proceeds to take one of two options: \begin{enumerate} \item Pick an index $i\in [n]$ such that $s_i\in\Omega_i\setminus T_i$ is a non-terminal state and an action $a_i\in A_i(s_i)$.
 Pay the action cost $c_i(a_i)$, observe a new state $s'_i$ that is generated from the distribution $\Pi_i(s_i,a_i)$ and iterate over the new set of states $s=(s_{-i},s'_i)$.